-From the vantage point of 5,465 feet you can see most of Death Valley.
+Dante Peak is a lofty vantage point at 5,465 feet from where you can see most of Death Valley.
 Below is Badwater, a pool of water set in barren salt flats.
 Across the valley are the Panamint Mountains and on a clear day you can see the snow capped Sierra Nevada.

 Starting your trip from Furnace Creek you will have to drive 25 miles to get to the parking lot at Dante Peak.
 The entire drive will be a constant elevation as you start at 190 feet below sea level and at the end you will be at 5,465 feet above sea level!